White supremacist rallies in Va. lead to violence

 Clashes in Charlottesville

-Rescue workers and volunteers help get victims to the hospital after a car plowed through a crowd of counter-demonstrators marching through the downtown shopping district August 12, 2017 in Charlottesville, Virginia.
+Rescue workers and volunteers help get victims to the hospital after a driver plowed a car through a crowd of counter-demonstrators marching through the downtown shopping district August 12, 2017 in Charlottesville, Virginia.

 Credit: Chip Somodevilla/Getty Images